The importance of Proper Tree Identification: How Do You Know whether a Tree is protected

-Trees play a crucial part in the environment as they provide shade, clean air and aesthetic value to our surroundings.
-However they are not all alike and some have additional protection status, making it illegal to carry out any work without permission.
-If you are considering having a tree removed it is essential to know the protection status of the tree being considered and the steps you have to take to ensure compliance with the legal requirements.
-This article we will help you understand the process of discovering whether trees are protected and what you have take to be sure you comply with the law.
+Trees play an essential part in the environment as they provide shade, clean air and aesthetic value to our surroundings.
+However, not all trees are identical and some are granted extra protection status, which makes it illegal to do any activity without authorization.
+If you’re considering having a tree removed, it’s essential to understand the protection status of the tree being considered and what steps you’ll need to follow to be in compliance with the legal requirements.
+The following article we will walk you through the process of discovering whether a tree is secured and the steps you have to do to ensure that you are acting within the law.

 What is a protected tree?

-A protected tree has been subjected to certain legal controls It is illegal to works on a tree without obtaining the necessary permissions.
-There are two types of protection that trees might have: statutory protection and preservation orders.
+A protected tree is subject to specific legal restrictions, and it’s illegal to do work on a protected tree without obtaining the necessary permissions.
+There are two types of protection a tree might have: preservation and protection orders that are statutory.

-Under legal protection, trees are protected by law and are in the hands of Tree Preservation Orders (TPOs).
-TPOs are put in place by local authorities to protect trees of significant value to the public and to ensure that they are not damaged or destroyed.
+In the context of the law, trees are protected by law and are subject to Tree Preservation Orders (TPOs).
+TPOs are issued by local authorities to safeguard trees of significant value to the public and ensure they are not damaged or destroyed.

 Preservation orders

-Preservation orders are similar to TPOs but are put in place through the secretary of state for the Environment.
-Trees with preservation orders are considered to be of exceptional worth and are therefore protected from all work, which includes cutting down.
+Preservation orders are similar to TPOs , but are issued through the secretary of state for the Environment.
+Preservation orders for trees are considered to have an exceptional worth and are therefore protected from any work, including cutting down.

-To determine whether trees are protected, you must to verify if it’s under a TPO or preservation orders.
-This can be accomplished by contacting the authorities in your area and asking them search for records.
+To determine whether trees are protected, you will need to verify if it’s in the process of being subject to the protection of a TPO or preservation or protection order.
+It is done by contacting your municipal authority, and asking them to look up their archives.

 TPO search

-If you want to find an TPO to locate one, contact your local Tree or Woodland Official at the local authority.
-They can inform you whether the tree is in the protection.
-They will also be able advise you on the next steps to do if your tree is protected.
+To search for a TPO You can reach the Tree or Woodland Official at the local authority.
+They will be able to tell you whether the tree is in the protection.
+They’ll also be able to guide you on the next steps you should do if your tree is in a protected area.

 Preservation order search

-In order to search for a preservation order, you will need to contact secretary of state for Environment.
-They will tell you whether the tree is protected and provide you with the information you require and direction.
+In order to search for a preservation permit, you must contact the Secretary of State for the Environment.
+They will be able to tell you whether the tree is in the protected zone and will provide the information you require and direction.

 FAQs: